mattwynne/cucover/README.markdown

 your application that is executed, and remembers.
 The next time you run Cucover, it skips a feature if the source files (or the feature itself) have not been changed since it was last run.

+## Installation and Usage

+There's no gem for now, so just clone the code from github.

+To run your features lazily, just use the cucover binary instead of cucumber.
+Use the same ommand-line options as usual, they are all passed directly to cucumber.
+No magic to see here.

 ## Limitations

   * Cucover uses RCov to watch the code executed by each feature.
 RCov does not report ERB view templates, so rails views that are touched will